Lighting and Rendering

 Chrome ball rig.

-There are many resources for IB lighting online, you can download HDRI files from https://polyhaven.com/hdris all images and assets on polyhaven are free to download and use in your work.
+There are manyonline IBL resources.
+You can download HDRI files from https://polyhaven.com/hdris.
+All images and assets on polyhaven are free to download and use in your work.

 HDRI images are downloaded as an .HDR or .EXR file depending on the program you want to use them in, Maya can recognise either.